HwWobbe/Wip-Main/README.md

 * https://github.com/Data-Integrity-Group/Wip#civicatlas
   * these QLs can span repos in order to rationalize relative Priorities
     * a merged Priorities list likely has more value
-      * does this edit pattern resolve the indetationSpacing isue?
-        * it did seem to

 * when should more folders be added to this repo?
   * Text block creation and Permission Management are likely to be the determining forces.